“Maybe I’ll just watch one more episode.”

-For example, you can align your personal goals with your project management’s goals and keep track of progress without spending a fortune.
+For example, you can align your personal goals with your project management’s goals & KPIs to keep track of progress without spending a fortune.

 Let’s Get Smart About It!

 The SMART framework is about creating a strategic plan that’ll help you focus on achievable objectives.

 Although the SMART goal system can help you set practical personal and career goals, having a goal setting tool like ClickUp can make the process a lot easier.